annefou/jupyter_dashboards/_episodes/03-interactive.md

 Now we need to add our GEOjson file `https://embed.github.com/view/geojson/annefou/jupyter_dashboards/gh-pages/data/Hardangervidda.geojson`.

-You can pass a GEOJSON file to `folium`:
+You can pass a GEOJSON file to `folium` but we first need to download it locally from <a href="https://raw.githubusercontent.com/annefou/jupyter_dashboards/gh-pages/data/Hardangervidda.geojson">here</a>:

 ~~~
 import urllib.request